nklnkl/csc226-cms-api/doc/api/blog-post/update.md

 - code: 401
   - description: client was not authorized
   - conditions
-    - session-id account-id combo invalid
+    - session_id account_id combo invalid
 - code: 403
   - description: client not allowed to update this blog post
   - conditions: